-Your doctor will take a personal and family medical history.
-Then, he or she will also do a physical exam using a stethoscope to listen to your heart and lungs, and order tests.
-Your doctor may refer you to a heart specialist (cardiologist) for testing.
+Your doctor will perform a physical exam and ask questions about your personal and family medical history.
+He or she will use a device called a stethoscope to listen to your heart and lungs.
+You may be referred to a heart specialist (cardiologist) for testing.

 Tests your doctor might order include:

 - Blood tests.
 These tests give your doctor information about your heart.
 They also may reveal if you have an infection, a metabolic disorder or toxins in your blood that can cause dilated cardiomyopathy.